• Skip to primary navigation

 It sure does!
 The enzyme bromelain is responsible; it dissolves collagen fibers and helps to unravel the proteins.

-Can I make Hawaiian pork chops without a grill?
+Can I make Hawaiian chicken sliders without a grill?

 Sure thing!
 Simply swap in a cast-iron grill pan or your trusty George Forman-style indoor grill.

-vertical hero shot of hawaiian pork chop sliders with grilled pineapple.
+closeup shot of chicken hawaiian roll slider with bbq chicken and grilled pineapple.

 5 from 3 votes